MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 <tt>0.077350, 1.096225</tt>

-The percent errors will be abnormally high since we are dealing with approximations of input <i>and</i> output, very small numbers in which slight variations will have high impact, and very limited data.
-So a worse case scenario for the most part, which is not realistic.
-The y error is still within a few percent though.
+The percent errors will be abnormally for x since we are dealing with numbers very close to zero.
+Looking at the computed vs expected values indicates the results are quite good.
+But computing the aRPD yields an error that is misleadingly high (almost 200%).
+So that illustrates what I was talking ahigh since we are dealing with approximations of input <i>and</i> output, very small numbers in which slight variations will have high impact, and very limited data.
+So this represents a worse case scenario for the most part, which is not realistic.
+The x error looks small when comparing the values (both close to zero), but computing the aRPD yields an error value y error is still within a few percent though.

 ---